Future of an expanding universe: All nucleons decay

-Given our assumed half-life of the proton, nucleons (protons and bound neutrons) will have undergone roughly 1,000 half-lives by the time the universe is ×10^43 years old.
+Given the assumed half-life of the proton, nucleons (protons and bound neutrons) will have undergone roughly 1,000 half-lives by the time the universe is ×10^43 years old.
 This means that there will be roughly 0.5^{1,000} (approximately ×10^−301) as many nucleons; as there are an estimated ×10^80 protons currently in the universe, none will remain at the end of the Degenerate Age.
 Effectively, all baryonic matter will have been changed into photons and leptons.
 Some models predict the formation of stable positronium atoms with diameters greater than the observable universe's current diameter (roughly 6 ×10^34 metres) in ×10^98 years, and that these will in turn decay to gamma radiation in ×10^176 years.

 Supermassive black holes are expected to outlast proton decay, but will eventually evaporate completely.